Ashwini-Shalke/devtoolzone/content/SQL/Chap3.md

 SQL is like having a super-organized friend who helps you manage all your snacks with just a few simple commands.
 Whether you want to find, add, change, or remove items, SQL has you covered.
 In the world of databases, these commands let you keep track of large amounts of data, just like you manage your snack box.

-### Now you’re ready to take on the world of databases with SQL!